notaryproject/notation/specs/commandline/plugin.md

 Successfully installed plugin <plugin name>, version <x.y.z>
 ```

 If the plugin directory does not exist, it will be created.
-When an existing plugin is detected and the version is the same as the installing plugin, it fails to install and returns the error as follows.
-Users can use a flag `--force` to skip existence check and force the installation with a specified version.
+When an existing plugin is detected, it fails to install and returns the error as follows.
+Users can use a flag `--force` to skip existence check and force the installation.

 ```console
 Error: failed to install the plugin, <plugin_name> already installed